House at 115 Central Avenue

 House at 115 Central Avenue is a historic home located at Sea Cliff in Nassau County, New York.
 It is a 2 1/2-story building with a full raised basement and a 3 1/2-story central tower with polygonal roof in the Queen Anne style.
 It has a decorative slate hipped roof with gable and jerkin head dormers and features a variety of exterior decorative details.

 It was listed on the National Register of Historic Places in 1988.
+It was included in a study covering the Sea Cliff Summer Resort area as a "Thematic Group".